Last Updated on April 16, 2023

-It’s been more than two years since I decided to shift industries from ICT to academe.
+It’s been over three years since I shifted industries from ICT to academe, then to remote work.
 Though it was a thought-out decision, there were still considerations I hadn’t considered before I took the leap.

-Here are some of the lessons I learned after shifting to another industry that may help you decide before taking a huge change in your career.
+Here are some lessons I learned after shifting to another industry that may help you decide before taking a huge change in your career.

 Many people may question your decision on why would anyone working in a more technologically advanced company with an in-demand skill set at the time suddenly wants to change industries.

 This is one of the hardest parts of changing industries.
-Though I don’t need to explain my decision to everyone, still, I owe that to my parents and family since they were the ones that will be directly affected.
+Though I don’t need to explain my decision to everyone, I still owe that to my parents and family since they were the ones that would be directly affected.
 Plus, I will also live in our house again.

-So, if ever you decide to change career, it will raise some eyebrows and be questioned by some people, but continue with your journey because that decision may be the redirection you’ve been praying and waiting for.
+So, if you decide to change careers, it will raise some eyebrows and be questioned by some people, but continue with your journey because that decision may be the redirection you’ve been praying and waiting for.

 When I switched industries, my previous salary was almost cut in half because the salary in the IT industry is far more competitive than in the government, particularly in the academe.

-Tying ourselves in an industry that we are in for the sole reason that we studied for it in school, even if we are miserable, will only make us suffer.
+Tying ourselves to an industry we are in for the sole reason that we studied for it in school, even if we are miserable, will only make us suffer.

 There is no shame in starting a baking side hustle, even if you have a master in science degree or want to write a blog, even if you’re an engineer, or if you are into online selling, even if you are an IT expert.